jelrikvh/todo/README.md

 - [x] Install Symfony
 - [x] Write the domain tests (testing the outer edges of the domain);
 - [x] Implement the domain so that the domain tests succeed.
-- [ ] Write the edge a.k.a. end-to-end a.k.a. integration tests (testing the command line interface);
+- [x] Write the edge a.k.a. end-to-end a.k.a. integration tests (testing the command line interface);
-- [ ] Implement the command line interface with a Symfony command.
+- [x] Implement the command line interface with a Symfony command;
+- [ ] Move the `check` and `uncheck` methods from the `Item` class to the `TodoList` class to be more in line with the `removeAnItem`, and to eliminate the need for an explicit `overwriteAllItems` call.

 ## Known issues